 Data safeguarding is the responsibility of the Company engineering team.

 The Company and its employees should therefore, on a regular basis, review all data, whether held electronically on their devices or stored within third-party providers, to decide whether to destroy or delete any data once the purpose for which those documents were created is no longer relevant.
-Overall responsibility for the destruction of data falls to the Data Protection Officer.
+Overall responsibility for the destruction of data falls to the Data Protection Officer (details are provided at the end of this Policy).

 Once the decision is made to dispose of data according to the Retention Schedule, data will be deleted from all necessary systems to fulfill the retention schedule requirements.
 Data will be disposed of appropriately upon the nature of the document.
 All data managed under this policy is digital and will be disposed of accordingly.